cellulose/cellulose.github.io/index.md

 # inserted automagically in the webpage.
 To make
 # this work, you have to use › layout: frontpage
 #
-layout: page
+layout: null
 title: "Cellulose"
 subheadline: "Now, part of Nerves"

 ---

-Cellulose is now part of [Nerves](http://nerves-project.org)!
+Cellulose is now part of the[Nerves](http://nerves-project.org) project.

-The embedded application framework formerly known as <u>cellulose</u> is now part of the [Nerves](http://nerves-project.org) project, to which it was already tightly coupled.

 The resulting project is an integrated platform, framework, and tooling for creating embedded devices using [Elixir](http://elixir-lang.org).

+Check us out at http://nerves-project.org.